 I must admit that cruising never seemed like an ideal vacation for me.
 I’m the type of guy who likes to wander and explore while traveling.
-I like to sample local cuisine, interact with locals, and find off-the-beaten path shops and entertainment options.
+I like to sample local cuisine, interact with locals, and find off-the-beaten-path shops and entertainment options.
 Cruising seemed a bit too confining.

 When Carnival Cruise Line invited me to an overnight event to mark the arrival of Carnival Freedom at its new year-round homeport of Galveston, I was a bit skeptical.
 However, I decided to attend for three reasons: (1) It would give me a taste of cruising without the commitment.
 (2) Carnival partnered with Operation Homefront to honor U.S. military personnel and their families (my family has a long legacy of military service).
-(3) I was curious about the ship’s $70 million renovation which included new restaurants, bars, and interior enhancements.
+(3) I was curious about the ship’s $70 million renovations which included new restaurants, bars, and interior enhancements.

-Carnival Freedom kicked off year-round departures from Galveston with four to seven day cruises calling at ports throughout Mexico, the Caribbean, Bahamas and Florida.
+Carnival Freedom kicked off year-round departures from Galveston with four to seven-day cruises calling at ports throughout Mexico, the Caribbean, Bahamas, and Florida.
 Carnival Freedom joins Carnival Triumph and Carnival Magic in Galveston.
 Together these three ships will carry more than 600,000 passengers annually from Texas — more than any other cruise line.

 When I boarded the Freedom, I was impressed by the ship’s aesthetics.
 Carnival invested their money wisely because the interior of the ship looked elegant, fresh, and inviting.

 “Wow, this ship looks like a hotel,” said my 7-year old son.
 Believe me when I tell you this is high praise.
 In his mind, nothing is cooler than a hotel.